birc-stormtroopers/bit-manipulation/README.md

 [^3]: There is also a [one's-complement representation](https://en.wikipedia.org/wiki/Ones'_complement) but no one uses it, to the best of my knowledge.

 [^4]: There is a [Wrapping](https://doc.rust-lang.org/stable/std/num/struct.Wrapping.html) type if you want wrapping ($x \mod 2^\mathrm{ws}$) behaviour.
 There is also a compiler flag, `#![allow(arithmetic_overflow)]`, but explicitly using the wrapping type makes it explicit in the code that this is the behaviour that you want.

+[^5]: There are multiple ways to encode a sequence over a larger alphabet as a sequence of bits.
+A [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) will always do the trick.
+But there are smarter ways that might be the topic for another repo.